Survivor: Game Changers: Future appearances

 Aubry Bracco returned for Survivor: Edge of Extinction.
 Sandra Diaz-Twine returned in Survivor: Island of the Idols to serve as a mentor alongside Rob Mariano.
-Sarah Lacina, Tony Vlachos, and Sandra Diaz-Twine returned to compete on Survivor: Winners at War.
+Sarah Lacina, Tony Vlachos, and Diaz-Twine returned to compete on Survivor: Winners at War.
 Diaz-Twine also competed on Australian Survivor: Blood V Water with her daughter Nina.
+Fields and Vlachos represented the USA on Australian Survivor: Australia V The World in 2025.
+Bracco, Fields, and Lusth are set to compete on Survivor 50: In the Hands of the Fans.

 Outside of Survivor, Caleb Reynolds competed on the premiere of Candy Crush.
 Reynolds and Sierra Dawn Thomas competed on separate teams on a Survivor vs Big Brother episode of Fear Factor.
-Michaela Bradshaw competed on the thirty-seventh season of The Challenge.
+Michaela Bradshaw competed on the thirty-seventh season of The Challenge and the second season of The Challenge: USA.
 In 2022, Lacina competed on The Challenge: USA.
 Malcolm Freberg and Cirie Fields competed on the 2022 USA Network reality competition series Snake in the Grass.
-Fields also competed on the 2023 Peacock reality TV series The Traitors.
+Fields also competed on the first season of the Peacock reality TV series The Traitors and Big Brother 25.
+In 2023, Lacina competed on The Challenge: World Championship.
+In 2024, Diaz-Twine competed on the second season of The Traitors.
+In 2025, Vlachos competed on the third season of the Peacock reality TV series The Traitors.
+Diaz-Twine also competed on 99 to Beat.

 Season summary

 The 20 returning players were initially divided into two tribes: Mana and Nuku.
 Nuku fared much better in challenges; throughout two tribe switches, original tribal lines held strong and the Nuku members were able to eliminate most of the Mana tribe.

 When the tribes merged, two main factions emerged: an alliance led by Sierra and Brad and one led by Andrea and Cirie, with Sarah navigating between the two groups to eliminate threats on both sides.
 She used her social connections and game advantages to protect herself from betrayal by Andrea and Cirie's alliance.
 Meanwhile, Brad won the final four consecutive immunity challenges, and Sarah ultimately aligned with him and Troyzan to reach the end of the game together.

 At the Final Tribal Council, Troyzan was overlooked by the jury for being Brad's follower throughout the game, and went on to receive no votes to win.
 Sarah was commended for her strategic control and social flexibility but criticized for manipulating personal relations for strategic gain, while Brad was lauded for his challenge prowess but condemned for his condescending attitude.
 Ultimately, the jury awarded Sarah the title of Sole Survivor with seven votes to Brad's three.